ShenLab/TCR/baseline/README.md

 In this file, peptide-detail.csv is the original data from database.
-Data preprocess.ipynb is used to process peptide-detail.csv
+Data preprocess.ipynb is used to process peptide-detail.csv.
-}